Life at The Monastery

 Breaking free from all types of conventional images and stereotypes associated with a woman, an Anagarikaa is a female individual who has taken a vow to live a simple life and follow the path of Buddhism but has not yet taken full ordination as a nun.

-Anagarikaas often wear white or light-coloured attire and live in an off-site building near by the monastery.
+Anagarikaas often wear white or light-coloured attire and live in our Sister Monastery located a short distance from the main Campus.
 They commute to the monastery every morning to participate in daily activities alongside the monastic community, such as meditation, participating in Buddha Pooja, chanting, and studying Buddhist teachings.
 They offer invaluable service to the female demographic by offering advice on various psychological matters such as depression, addictions, and family matters, to name a few.

 It can be a challenging but eternally rewarding experience as they learn to let go of worldly attachments and focus on spiritual growth.